 The resurgence of measles may have adults wondering if they’re protected against the highly contagious virus.
 If you were exposed today, would you be immune?

-This year is already off to a troubling start, with 704 cases of measles confirmed in 22 states, including Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, New Hampshire, New Jersey, New York, Oregon, Texas, Tennessee and Washington.
-According to the Centers for Disease Control and Prevention, this is the greatest number of cases reported in the U.S. since 1994, and since measles were declared to be eliminated in 200.
+The year is ending on a troubling note in general, with 1,276 cases of measles confirmed in 31 states as of Dec.
+5., according to the Centers for Disease Control and Prevention.
+It's the greatest number of cases reported in the U.S. since 1992.
+Measles were declared to be eliminated in 2000.

 Outbreaks have been linked to U.S. communities with pockets of unvaccinated people and travelers who get measles abroad and bring it back home.
 The disease is surging to “alarmingly high levels” around the world, UNICEF warned in early March.

 There’s lots of talk about how to protect children, but adults with measles are 10 times more likely to be hospitalized because they’re more likely to get pneumonia — one of the complications of measles.